 Benefits of Integrating Google Calendar & Ganttic: User Case Studies

-Gives a boost to your planning process through better communication between all parties.
+Boosts your planning process through better communication.
 This integration is a transparent and efficient way to involve all your resources within one centrally located platform.
 Plus, this is a great way to compare work tasks and see them next to personal plans.
 Making it more apparent if changes are needed.

 It’s simple AND effective.
 Matt Scheller from Fraser Magic says, “A normal calendar is not really useful for resource allocation and fully fledged planning tools are too complex.”

 But the combination of both gives you the best of both worlds, without also having to deal with new, complicated software.
 Syncing the two programs allows team members to see all of their assigned tasks alongside their own personal calendars.
 There’s no need for your field workers to learn another program or switch between different views to find the tasks assigned to them.
 Those will be in their personal calendars already.

 It grows with you.
 Allison Stroebele from Pure Technologies said that before using Ganttic, her company was “using a combination of Outlook Calendars and Excel spreadsheets at the time, but were quickly outgrowing these scheduling tools.”

 Because you can integrate Ganttic with your personal calendars, you’ll have the right tools for whatever amount of resources you have.
 When your company grows, the tools will grow alongside you.
 So instead of holding you back, they’ll help you succeed.

 Tip: If you're sick of spreadsheets as well, you might want to consider some alternatives to Excel.

 - Plans made in GCal will appear in Ganttic straight away.
 Google sync lets you transfer all your previous planning in GCal right to Ganttic and right away.
 There's no waiting.
 So you can immediately get started on those plans.